kristina-okasova/LLama3.1_Slovak_fine_tune/README.md

+{: style="text-align: justify" }
-# Fine-tuned version of Llama 3.1 8B for Slovak language comprehension
+## Fine-tuned version of Llama 3.1 8B for Slovak language comprehension

 The fine-tuned version of Llama 3.1 8B with improved Slovak language comprehension abilities.
 The model is available in inference mode with command-line user interface.
 In inference mode, the model is able to generate text in Slovak language covering facts from various fields of information related to Slovakia.
 For now, just the fine-tuned version of the base model is available, considering instruct version as future work.